thms317/recipes-repository/docs/index.md

 <img src="images/banner.png" width="100%">

-A collection of recipes, written in markdown format - beautifully rendered as HTML.
+A collection of recipes, written in markdown format - beautifully rendered as HTML using the recipes_repository package.

 ## Favorites